Analog Science Fiction and Fact: Condé Nast

-Davis Publications, Dell Magazines, and Crosstown Publications
+Davis Publications, Dell Magazines, and Penny Publications

 In 1977, Davis Publications launched Isaac Asimov's Science Fiction Magazine, and after Bova's departure, Joel Davis, the owner of Davis Publications, contacted Condé Nast with a view to acquiring Analog.
 Analog had always been something of a misfit in Condé Nast's line up, which included Mademoiselle and Vogue, and by February 1980 the deal was agreed.
 The first issue published by Davis was dated September 1980.
 Davis was willing to put some effort into marketing Analog, so Schmidt regarded the change as likely to be beneficial, and in fact circulation quickly grew, reversing a gradual decline over the Bova years, from just over 92,000 in 1981 to almost 110,000 two years later.
 Starting with the first 1981 issue, Davis switched Analog to a four-weekly schedule, rather than monthly, to align the production schedule with a weekly calendar.
 Instead of being dated "January 1981", the first issue under the new regime was dated "January 5, 1981", but this approach led to newsstands removing the magazine much more quickly, since the date gave the impression that it was a weekly magazine.
 The cover date was changed back to the current month starting with the April 1982 issue, but the new schedule remained in place, with a "Mid-September" issue in 1982 and 1983, and "Mid-December" issues for more than a decade thereafter.
 Circulation trended slowly down over the 1980s, to 83,000 for the year ending in 1990; by this time the great majority of readers were subscribers, as newsstand sales declined to only 15,000.

 In 1992 Analog was sold to Dell Magazines, and Dell was in turn acquired by Crosstown Publications in 1996.
 That year the Mid-December issues stopped appearing, and the following year the July and August issues were combined into a single bimonthly issue.
 An ebook edition became available in 2000 and has become increasingly popular, with the ebook numbers not reflected in the published annual circulation numbers, which by 2011 were down to under 27,000.
 In 2004 the January and February issues were combined, so that only ten issues a year appeared.
 Having just surpassed John W. Campbell's tenure of 34 years, Schmidt retired in August 2012.
-His place was taken by Trevor Quachri, who continues to edit Analog as of 2018.
+His place was taken by Trevor Quachri, who continues to edit Analog as of 2023.
 From January 2017, the publication frequency became bimonthly (six issues per year).